Full-Time Faculty

 Malloy Hall, Room 233

 Professor Mark V. Cannice is an internationally recognized scholar, teacher, and speaker on entrepreneurship and venture capital.
-He is Department Chair and Professor of Entrepreneurship and Innovation with the University of San Francisco School of Management.
+He is a Professor with the University of San Francisco, School of Management.

 Education: